 To the extent that you can relax, you will not feel pain, and healing progresses.

 If you have the equipment and know how, you can record a relaxation technique in your own voice to play when you want to practice relaxation.
-If you do not have the ability to record your own relaxation CD, you might consider getting my Deep Relaxation CD.
-(Soon available to order online.
-Currently only from me in San Miguel.)
+If you do not have the ability to record your own relaxation CD, you might consider getting my Deep Relaxation & Breathing CD.

 For those of you who have no knee or leg problems but who want to practice relaxation, you will still receive extra benefit if you practice with your legs elevated up a wall.